flowers

 They’re great for mixing with other greens to add color and variety without significantly altering the overall flavor profile.

-4. Butterhead Lettuce Fiber Content
+4. Butterhead Lettuce Nutrition Content

 fresh head of green butter lettuce on white kitchen counter with cutting board and knife in background